 The objects of the Association shall be to:

-2. Preserve and improve such waters by restocking, permitting only fair and sportsmanlike angling; deciding by committee on the size and species of fish that may be taken from the association’s waters.
+- Preserve and improve such waters by restocking and maintaining where possible, permitting only fair and sportsmanlike angling; deciding by committee on the size and species of fish that may be stocked or taken from the association’s waters.

 C3.
-The Committee shall meet at least six times a year to conduct the business of the Association and shall have power to call a Special General Meeting of Members at any time.
+The Committee shall meet on the first Monday of every month where possible, if not then the nearest Monday to it to conduct the business of the Association and shall have power to call a Special General Meeting of Members at any time.

 C4.
-The Annual General Meeting shall be held not later than the end of March and the members will be notified prior to the meeting.
+The Annual General Meeting shall be held on the last Monday of March where possible, and the members will be notified one week prior to the meeting.
 A Statement of Accounts will be available at the meeting.

 C5.
 The duties of the Secretary shall be to maintain a register of members names and addresses, a waiting list (when necessary), a record of all meetings and discharge all other duties authorised by the Committee.